Harm Reduction, Homelessness, and the Carceral System

 Access to housing is a basic human right.
 Barriers to that right created by the carceral system and other policies further exacerbate the likelihood of individuals experiencing homelessness.
 By applying harm reduction principles and strategies across the disciplines of housing, social services, healthcare, and criminal justice, we can begin to decrease the cycle of people with substance use disorders experiencing homelessness following periods of incarceration and facing recidivism.

-Amy Thissell (she/her) is a social work intern with Housing First University.
+Amy Thissell (she/her) is a former social work intern.
 She received her Bachelor of Social Work from Simmons University in Boston, Massachusetts, and is currently attending the Graduate School of Social Policy & Practice at the University of Pennsylvania earning her Master of Social Work degree with a specialization in criminal justice.
 Amy has experience working at the Defender Association of Philadelphia in the Children and Youth Justice Social Services Unit and is passionate about criminal legal reform.